 Empanadas, or beef turnovers, are discs of pastry packed with meat.
 Some turnover recipes call for all manner of fillings, but this GOYA® Empanada recipe features a delicious tomato, onion, garlic and beef mixture.

 You can enjoy Empanadas as an appetizer, a main dish, or even after your main course.
-Use GOYA® Discos - Dough for Turnover Pastries, or frozen pastry rounds, for a flaky beef turnover that will make your mouth water.
+Use GOYA® Empanada Dough for Frying, or frozen pastry rounds, for a flaky beef turnover that will make your mouth water.

 1 tbsp.